 Hubble's constant has been calculated at different values over time, but the current accepted value is 70 kilometers/second per megaparsec, the latter being a unit of distance in intergalactic space [source: White].
 For our purposes, that's not so important.
 What matters most is that Hubble's law provides a concise method for measuring a galaxy's velocity in relation to our own.
 And perhaps most significantly, the law established that the universe is made up of many galaxies, whose movements trace back to the big bang.

 For centuries, scientists battled with one another and with religious leaders about the planets' orbits, especially about whether they orbited our sun.
-In the 16th century, Copernicus put forth his controversial concept of a heliocentric solar system, in which the planets revolved around the sun -- not the Earth.
+In the 16th century, Copernicus put forth his controversial concept of a heliocentric solar system, in which the planets revolved around the sun — not Earth.
 But it would take Johannes Kepler, building on work performed by Tyco Brahe and others, to establish a clear scientific foundation for the planets' movements.

 The third one, the law of periods, allows us to establish a clear relationship between a planet's orbital period and its distance from the sun.
 Thanks to this law, we know that a planet relatively close to the sun, like Venus, has a far briefer orbital period than a distant planet, such as Neptune.